ahhh/Reverse_HTTPS_Bot/README.md

 #### Server Requires:
   - sh setup.sh (to generate self signed certificate and key for testing)
-  - sudo npm install (restify, express, lodash, save, sockjs)
+  - sudo npm install (restify, express, lodash, save, sockjs, body-parser)
   - don't forget to change your server ip in the new SockJS object in index.html!